QuantEcon/lecture-source-jl/rst_files/generic_functional_programming.rst

-.. _types_methods:
+.. _generic_functional_programming:

 .. include:: /_static/includes/lecture_howto_jl.raw

 ******************************************
-Types, Methods and Dispatch
+Generic and Functional Programming
 ******************************************

 ..
 TODO: Add some discussion about names and scope?
 Or to julia_essentials?